 Growth hormone treatment is finished following the completion of bone growth in adolescence.
 At this point, the body can be prompted into beginning puberty, and estrogen therapy can be implemented.
 However, patients with TS can vary in their lifecycle, and it can be difficult to determine when the growth phase ends, and puberty begins.
 Although recent clinical guideline studies indicate that newer methods of estrogen therapy do not have an impact on the effects of growth hormone, consult your healthcare provider to find out if the growth hormone treatment provided will have the same benefit.
 Gonadotropin levels can also be useful for predicting future gonadal function, and the appropriate timing for hormone replacement therapy, but generally most girls with TS will begin the therapy between 11 and 14, as this is this average stage in which the menstrual cycle should start.
 The priority should be ensuring that the growth hormone therapy has been fully effective, I.e. she has reached her full potential prior to commencing estrogen therapy, which can then be continued until the typical age of menopause (between 45 and 55 years old).

-What Side Effects Can This Have on a Patient with TS?
+What Side Effects Can these hormone treatment therapies have on a patient with TS?

 Common side effects may include bloating, breast tenderness/swelling, nausea, cramps, headaches, indigestion, and vaginal bleeding, but will vary depending on the patient.
 While these side effects tend to only last a few weeks, they can potentially last longer, in which case an alternative method of estrogen therapy should be considered.
 However, the benefits of estrogen replacement therapy outweigh the consequences.
 Not only does estrogen replacement therapy improve physical characteristics, it can also benefit a patient with TS psychologically.
 It can improve both mental wellbeing, and self-esteem through the process of normalizing sexual development.